zwcrowley/blackstone/README.md

 needed, be sure to reach out with any ideas for the package or issues!

-If you encounter a clear bug or need any help with this package, please reach out to Zack Crowley on the Google Chat space, direct message, or email at <zcrowley@blackstoneevaluation.com>.
+If you encounter a clear bug or need any help with this package, please reach out to Zack Crowley on the Google Chat space titled `blackstone R package`, direct message, or email at
+<zcrowley@blackstoneevaluation.com>.